RedisTimeSeries/RedisTimeSeries/docs/commands.md

 ### TS.DEL

-Delete samples between a start and end delete timestamps for a given key.
+Delete samples between two timestamps for a given key.

-The given timestamp interval is closed (inclusive), meaning start and end samples will also be deleted.
+The given timestamp interval is closed (inclusive), meaning samples which timestamp eqauls the `fromTimestamp` or `toTimestamp` will also be deleted.

 ```sql
 TS.DEL key fromTimestamp toTimestamp